CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 If you are caught interacting with your previous life within 5 minutes of your death, expect to be punished by staff.

-NLR does NOT apply to the mayor, SWAT and secret service if they die in a PD or bank raid, however it does apply for them in any other situation.
+NLR does NOT apply to the mayor, SWAT and secret service if they die in a PD raid, however it does apply for them in any other situation.

 ## Common Misunderstandings: